simplytesthere/docusaurus-base/docs/Networking and Connectivity/ASC-Guest Self-Registration Instructions.md

 5. Click **Submit**.
 6. The next screen will show that your device has been added and is ready to be connected, as communicated by its “Approved” status.
 7. Choose **ASC-Guest** on the device’s list of available Wi-Fi connections.
-8. If connection errors out, restart the device.
+8. If the connection errors out, restart the device.

 ## I followed the above steps, but my device still won't connect.
 What do I do?